a 2-minute read

 - Your product’s winning USP?

-Most business owners look to their business for the reasons why they are succeeding.
+Most eCommerce business owners look to their business for the reasons why they are succeeding.
 While they understand the processes their business uses to make money at a high-level, they have little understanding of the intricacies of exactly why their system works.

 That’s why in order to truly uncover optimization opportunities in your business, you need to become customer-obsessed.
 Let’s look at how exactly you can do that.